DTC Fashion Storefront - AI Recommendations and Checkout That Converts

 The cold-start handling was a hack.
 Showing category bestsellers to new visitors works, but it's indistinguishable from a non-personalized storefront.
 A better approach: use purchase history from email capture at registration to bootstrap a preference vector before the first session, cutting the cold-start window from 30 days to near-zero.

 No offline evaluation before shipping.
 We built the recommendation model and shipped it to the A/B test without an offline evaluation dataset.
 We had no ground truth for expected precision or recall before going live.
-Building an evaluation harness first — using historical purchase data as held-out labels — would have let us tune the model without burning real user traffic.
+Building an evaluation suite first, using historical purchase data as held-out labels, would have let us tune the model without burning real user traffic.

 Built with: Next.js · TypeScript · Stripe · PostgreSQL · Redis · Vercel